 While tenants generally intend to reside in their apartments for the duration of their lease agreement, breaking leases isn't all that uncommon.
 Unforeseen circumstances such as a new job, relationship change, or bad roommate situation may require a tenant to end their lease term early.
-If you're in this situation, it's important to learn the right way to break an apartment lease.
-Want to know how to get out of a lease?
-The key is understanding your rental agreement, knowing your rights as a tenant, and effectively communicating with your landlord or property manager.
+However, ending your tenancy early can end up costing you.

 What Happens When Tenants Break Their Lease Early?

-While there are some extenuating circumstances when a tenant can break a lease without penalty (more on that later in this article), terminating your lease early due to common reasons such as a new job, a roommate conflict, an engagement, or a breakup can be costly.
+While there are some extenuating circumstances when a tenant can break a lease without penalty, terminating your lease early due to common reasons such as a new job, a roommate conflict, an engagement, or a breakup can be costly.

 Here are some specific consequences you should prepare for if you break your lease early:

-- Court litigation: If you're not in good standing regarding your rental payment history and you can’t come to an agreement with your landlord, prepare for the possibility of being taken to court.
+- Court litigation: If you're not in good standing regarding your rent payment history and you can’t come to an agreement with your landlord, prepare for the possibility of being taken to small claims court.

 - Credit score: If your landlord or property manager reports your unpaid debt to credit bureaus, your credit score could take a hit, impacting your ability to secure a new rental agreement or loan.